 There is a surge in cannabis consumption after the Covid-19 pandemic.
 As people began to plan for their futures, they had to start planning for themselves and family’s futures.
 The distribution of usage is as follows:

 In addition to this, there has been an increase in foreign tourists who consume cannabis.
 3.2 million people will travel to California in 2022.
 This increased chance of exposure to the pandemic has increased the use of marijuana products in California.

 Different people use cannabis for different reasons.
 These include:

 This shows that more people are using cannabis for medicinal reasons and for relaxation and recreation.
 With these growing statistics, more people realize that there is a benefit to the use of marijuana.
 Furthermore, the legalization of marijuana brings the potential to make California a tourist hub related to marijuana usage.
 In this case, it may even lead to traveling and tourism in California.

-In conclusion, California is one of the fastest growing U.S. states for legalizing cannabis products and services.
+In conclusion, The Bay Area California is one of the fastest growing U.S. states for legalizing cannabis products and services.
 Furthermore, there have been considerable increases in various statistics and growth related to the cannabis industry in California.
 These statistics show that the state has a bright future with the legalization of cannabis use, sales, and production.